Young children aren’t normally known to smile upon entering a doctor’s office for their annual back-to-school checkups.

 That wasn’t the case on Thursday afternoon at the Prospect Hill Community Health Center.

-While members of the Chamber of Commerce and Piedmont Health Center provided fun, they also ensured kids were healthy for the upcoming school year, conducting 90 physicals and 45 dental checkups during the annual event.
+While employees of Piedmont Health Center provided fun, they also ensured kids were healthy for the upcoming school year, conducting 90 physicals and 45 dental checkups during the annual event.

 “They were excited to see this type of event happen and we were really happy with the way it spread by word of mouth.
 I feel encouraged because we were able to reach individuals in the community that are a bit harder to reach.”